-Students must have a strong interest in: fire ecology, forests, and hydrology; Data management; Attention to detail and on-the-fly problem solving in the field, with computers, and in a team setting; Inter-personal skills and desire to work in a team; Backpacking for many days at a time (generally 8 day trips, but potentially up to 16 days); Spending long physically exhausting hours in the field; Enjoying the joys of field work (alpine sun-sets and swimming in creeks) and hardships (bushwhacking through shrublands) alike.
+Candidates must have a strong interest and demonstrated skill in: fire ecology, forests, and data management; Attention to detail and on-the-fly problem solving in the field, with computers, and in a team setting; Inter-personal skills and desire to work in a team; Backpacking for many days at a time, particularly for crew 2 (generally 8 day trips, but potentially up to 16 days); Spending long physically exhausting hours in the field; Enjoying the joys of field work (alpine sun-sets and swimming in creeks) and hardships (bushwhacking through shrublands) alike.
 Berkeley undergraduates are preferred.

 - Strong teamwork skills and flexibility are a must.